Best Medical Alert Watches of 2026, Tested and Reviewed

 - No improvement in battery life compared to previous models

-- No longer has Blood Oxygen app
+- No longer has Blood Oxygen app (in U.S. models)

 Our Hands-on Experience:Senior-Friendly Features

 The Apple Watch Series 10 is lighter and thinner than previous models and comes in a new titanium option for the case.
-It has the fastest processor, a new speaker, a larger display, the latest sensors, and quick charging.
+It has the fastest processor, a new speaker, a larger display, the latest sensors, and is also quick charging.

 » Learn About: The best iPhones for seniors